crawl/crawl/crawl-ref/docs/crawl_manual.rst

 Monks
   The Monk is a member of an ascetic order dedicated to the perfection of one's body and soul through the discipline of the martial arts.
-Monks start with very little equipment, but can survive without the weighty weapons and spellbooks needed by characters of other backgrounds.
+Monks start with only a simple weapon and a robe.
 When they choose a god for the first time, their spiritual training gives them a piety boost.

 Berserkers
   Berserkers are hardy warriors who worship Trog the Wrathful, from whom they